oemof/oemof-thermal/docs/validation_stratified_thermal_storage.rst

     Fig.1: Measured storage level (red) and calculated storage level (blue).

-The model allows an approximation of the losses in periods without charging or discharging from simple storage geometry data.
+The model allows an approximation of the losses from simple storage geometry data in periods without charging or discharging.

 You can reproduce Fig.1 and the calculation with the example ``model_validation.py`` in the `examples section <https://github.com/oemof/oemof-thermal/tree/dev/examples/stratified_thermal_storage>`_